callumflack/lend-first/_loan-options/refinance.md

 It’s not always about getting a better deal, circumstances may have change and the current bank will no longer help.

-The best option is to speak to Australian Property Finance who can assess your individual circumstances and advise if refinancing is the right thing to do.
+The best option is to speak to LendFirst who can assess your individual circumstances and advise if refinancing is the right thing to do.

 <h4 id="what-are-the-risks">What are the risks?</h4>